-The newly formed Department of Communities (Communities) brings together a range The Department of Communities brings together the services and functions of disability services, child protection and family support, housing, youth justice, community initiatives and regional services reform.
+The Department of Communities brings together the services and functions of child protection and family support, housing, community initiatives and regional services reform.

 The Department works to advance opportunities, community participation and quality of life of the people it supports, with a clear focus on inclusion, building resilience and meeting individual needs.